tls-attacker/Protocol-Attacker/README.md

 # Acknowledgements

-The framework is developed, funded and maintained by the Ruhr University Bochum (RUB), Univerisity Paderborn (UPB), Technology Innovation Institute (TII), and the Hackmanit GmbH.
+The framework is developed, funded and maintained by the Ruhr University Bochum (RUB), Paderborn University (UPB), Technology Innovation Institute (TII), and the Hackmanit GmbH.

 # Projects